MG-RAST/pipeline/CWL/README.md

 # README

 This directory contains tool and workflow definitions in CWL.

-## Tools
-Tool definitions for MG-RAST wrapper scripts

-## Workflows
-Workflow definitions

-## Tests
-Test scripts for tools and workflows

-## Data
-Example input data for tests and baseline comparision
+Tests scripts and data go into the Tests and Data directory.